sellerstx1982/ai-case-study/README.md

 ### Potential Services

 * Delivering food and other items to consumers.
-* Games for riders to promote discounts when automated ride services begin for commercial use.
+* Virtural reality and touch screen games when ride services begin for commercial use.
 [45]
 * Self-driving motorcyles will be a safer way for riders to navigate cities and enjoy scenery in rural areas.

 ### Additional Technologies for Potential Services